Donald Trump Blasts ‘Swampman Joe Bidan’ In Confusing, Misspelled Tweet About North Korea

 — Raw Story (@RawStory) May 25, 2019

-As The Guardian reported, President Trump’s National Security Adviser John Bolton said on Saturday that North Korea had violated United Nations resolutions by firing missiles.
+As The Guardian reported, President Trump’s National Security Adviser, John Bolton, said on Saturday that North Korea had violated United Nations resolutions by firing missiles.
 Trump, it seems, disagrees with his hawkish adviser, whose statements came just before the president’s Japan visit.

 These disagreements could be significant since the topic of denationalization of the Korean peninsula is likely to come up during Trump’s meeting with Japanese Prime Minister Shinzo Abe.